 Download an information sheet here.

-Vaginal spermicides are put in the vagina before sex to help prevent pregnancy.
+Spermicides are put in the vagina before sex to help prevent pregnancy.
 They contain an ingredient called nonoxynol-9 that kills sperm.
-In Canada, spermicides come as film or foam.
-Spermicidal gel is not available.
-Spermicides are considered to be among the least effective of all birth control methods.
+In Canada, spermicides come as film (a small square of clear film that turns into a gel once it’s inside the vagina) or foam.
+Spermicidal gel is no longer available in Canada but is available in other countries.
+Spermicides are one of the least effective methods of birth control.
+They are better at preventing pregnancy when used with another method of birth control such as condoms or diaphragms.

 Download an information sheet here